tabishfayyaz/notes-and-books/software-design-principles.md

 - Have you inspected your data objects and graphed the flow of data

-- Have you analyzed and optimized flow of data to be as unidirectional as possible
+- Have you used two-way data flow with discretion so that flow of data is as unidirectional as possible?

+- Have you inspected that your singletons are also encouraging one-way data flow and not necessarily enforcing anyone to take action

 - Have you removed as much business logic as you can from data model objects (except if it is part of object own state)